Security Deposits for Room Rentals in Los Angeles: What to Expect

 -

-Unpaid utility bills (if stated in the agreement)
+Unpaid utility bills (if outlined in the agreement)

-As long as you follow the rental agreement and leave the room in good condition, the deposit should be returned.
+If you follow the lease terms and leave the room in good condition, the deposit should be returned.

 Is a Security Deposit Required for Room Rentals?